 In section \ref{sec:passive+active}, we calculate useful asymptotic expansions for OR-type solutions in the limit of large domains, for both passive and active nematics.
-The asymptotics are validated by numerically computed OR-type solutions for small and large values of $L^*$, using the asymptotic expansions as initial conditions.
-There is good agreement between the asymptotics and the numerical solutions, and the asymptotics give good insight into the internal structure of domain walls of OR-type solutions and the outer far-field solutions.
-These techniques can be further embellished to include external fields, other types of boundary conditions and more complex geometries too.
+The asymptotics are validated by numerically-computed OR-type solutions for small and large values of $L^*$, using the asymptotic expansions as initial conditions.
+There is good agreement between the asymptotics and the numerical solutions, and the asymptotics give informative insight into the internal structure of domain walls of OR-type solutions and the outer far-field solutions.
+These techniques can be embellished to include external fields, other types of boundary conditions, and more complex geometries as well.

 In section \ref{sec:numerics}, the OR-type solutions are unstable for small $L^*$ or large channels.
 However, they may still be observable and hence, physically relevant.
-Referring to the experimental results in \cite{agha} for passive NLC-filled microfluidic channels, the authors find disclination lines at the centre of a microfluidic channel filled with the liquid crystal 5CB, with flow, and with and without an applied electric field.
+For example, in the experimental results in \cite{agha} for passive NLC-filled microfluidic channels, the authors find disclination lines at the centre of a microfluidic channel filled with the liquid crystal 5CB, with flow, both with and without an applied electric field.
 Moreover, the authors are able to stabilise these disinclination lines by applying an electric field.
-So, while the OR-type solutions are unstable mathematically, they can be stabilised or controlled/exploited for transport phenomena and cargo transport in experiments.
 In the active case, there are similar experimental results in \cite{guillamat}.
-Here the authors use an applied magnetic field to control an active nematic system (8CB with a water based active gel), and find lanes of defect cores running parallel to the channel walls.
-These defect cores and disclination lines can be modelled by OR-type solutions, as we have studied in this paper.
-In general, we argue that unstable solutions are of independent interest since they play crucial roles in the connectivity of solution landscapes of complex systems \cite{han_nonlinearity}.
-Unstable solutions steer the dynamics of a system and ultimately, dictate the selection of the steady state for multistable systems (with multiple stable states).
-Hence, OR-type solutions are unstable for large domains, but can influence non-equilibrium properties and can be stabilised for tailor-made applications.
+Here the authors apply a magnetic field to 8CB in the smectic-A phase placed on top of an aqueous gel of microtubules cross-linked by ATP-activated kinesin motor clusters (constituting the active nematic system), and observe the formation of parallel lanes of defect cores in the active nematic, aligned perpendicularly to the magnetic field.
+These defect cores and disclination lines can be modelled by OR-type solutions, as studied in this paper, and we argue that whilst OR-type solutions are unstable for large domains, they can still influence non-equilibrium properties or perhaps be stabilised for tailor-made applications (also see \cite{han_nonlinearity}).